 Harry Cohen died in April of 1979.
 Eleanor Cohen continued to live at 453 Beacon.

 On September 17, 1984, 453 Beacon was purchased from Eleanor Cohen by Donna K. Koehler, trustee of the Wesley Realty Trust.

 In January of 1985, the Building Department issued a notice of violation for failure to secure a permit to convert the property from three to four apartments.
 In July of 1985, Donna Koehler advised the Building Department that the fourth apartment had been vacated and the building had “reverted back to a three family, owner occupied status.”

-453 Beacon continued to be owned by Donna Koehler’s estate in 2017, and remained an apartment house, assessed as a four- to six-family dwelling.
+453 Beacon remained an apartment house, assessed as a four- to six-family dwelling, in 2020.